mariereed/Hackbright-Project/README.md

 ## Usage

 Navigation:

   Cloud returns to homepage

   Avatar is a dropdown:
-    Dashboard
+    Dashboard,
-    Timeline
+    Timeline,
     Logout

 Homepage:

-  Create new users
+  Create new users,
   Login

 From the dashboard:

-  Unfavorite articles
+  Unfavorite articles,
-  Follow and unfollow blogs
+  Follow and unfollow blogs,
-  Upload profile photo and custom background
+  Upload profile photo and custom background,

 Timeline:

-  Favorite and Hide articles
+  Favorite and Hide articles,
   View articles

 Article Page:

-  Favorite and Hide articles
+  Favorite and Hide articles,
   Back to timeline link returns to scrolled position

 ## Contributing